 The global and independent platform for the SAP community.

-For ten years, SAP has been struggling to motivate its customers to finally switch to S/4 and a private or public cloud: The successful customer evolution, as presented by SAP Executive Board Member Thomas Saueressig, obviously only works on a Greenfield site.
+For ten years, SAP has struggled to motivate its customers to switch to S/4 and the cloud, whether private or public.
+SAP Executive Board Member Thomas Saueressig presented a successful customer evolution that obviously only works on a Greenfield site.

 Peter M. Färbinger, E3 Magazine